 Helius Medical Technologies to Present at the ROTH Capital Partners Inaugural Healthcare Opportunities Conference

-/EIN News/ -- NEWTOWN, Pa., Sept.
-29, 2022 (GLOBE NEWSWIRE) -- Helius Medical Technologies, Inc. (Nasdaq:HSDT) (“Helius” or the “Company”), a neurotech company focused on neurological wellness, today announced that Dane Andreeff, President and Chief Executive Officer, and Jeff Mathiesen, Chief Financial Officer, will present at the ROTH Capital Partners Inaugural Healthcare Opportunities Conference, as follows:
+NEWTOWN, Pa., Sept.
+29, 2022 (GLOBE NEWSWIRE) -- Helius Medical Technologies, Inc. HSDT ("Helius" or the "Company"), a neurotech company focused on neurological wellness, today announced that Dane Andreeff, President and Chief Executive Officer, and Jeff Mathiesen, Chief Financial Officer, will present at the ROTH Capital Partners Inaugural Healthcare Opportunities Conference, as follows:

 |Date: